AdaCore/gnatcoverage/testsuite/Qualif/Ada/stmt/1_Core/03_DeclsAndTypes/ObjectDecls/tc.rst

-**Object Declarations involving static or fixed-sized stack allocation**

-Check SC of Object Declarations involving static or fixed-sized stack allocations only.
+**Exercise SC on object declarations involving static or fixed-sized stack allocation**

-Check that an object declaration is reported as uncovered if and only if it is not elaborated.
+Check that such an object declaration is reported as uncovered if and only if it is not elaborated.
 Exercise object declarations for which we expect to have implicit execution of code for the initializations: